den-materials/developer-resources/README.md

 sign.
 It's a good sign if there some discussion and a resolved then you may just need to update the library.
 If there's just a description of your bug, good chance for you to maybe earn some open source points.

+## "Cheat Sheets"

+[This repo](https://github.com/den-materials/WDI-cheat-sheets) has a bunch of useful cheatsheets, generally organized chronologically as we go through class.

 ## Blogs and Podcasts
 [CFU]: # (Ask students for blogs)
 [Comment]: # (9:25)